lorenseanstewart/react-controlled-form-components/README.md

 This repo is the companion to my blog post, [React.js Controlled Form Components]().

 To get started:
- 1. make sure you're using Node 6 or higher (4 and higher will work, though)
+ 1. Make sure you're using Node 6 or higher (4 and higher will work, though)
  2. `npm install create-react-app -g` (if you don't have it installed already)
  3. `npm install`
  4. `npm run start`